-General management measures: Preservation is the preferred treatment for all the archaeological sites in the park.
+General management measures: Preservation is the preferred treatment for all of the archaeological sites in the park.
 It is recommended that each site is visited at a minimum biannually to monitor conditions.
 Sites should also be documented with photographic evidence, and a site update form describing existing conditions and any changes since the last update should be submitted to the Division of Historic Resources.
-A new Archaeological Site Condition Assessment Program was launched in early 2014 and new assessment updates were completed for sites 8SO395 (Old Palmer Ranch Site), 8SO06607 (Harris Camp), and 8SO6142 (Alligator Point Silo Bases) and added to our Master Site Files in February 2014.
-This program is designed for checking sites to see degradation levels, discerning which factors may threaten the site, and determining what actions to take regarding protecting and preserving them.
+A new Archaeological Site Condition Assessment Program was launched in early 2014 and new assessment updates were completed for sites 8So395 (Old Palmer Ranch Site), 8So06607 (Harris Camp), and 8So6142 (Alligator Point Silo Bases) and added to our Master Site Files in February 2014.
+This program is designed for checking sites to see degradation levels, discerning which factors may threaten the site, and determining what actions to take in regard to protecting and preserving them.